 The Stoics remind us that grief and suffering because are unavoidable dimensions of human experience.
 The experience informs.
 The experience has power.

-But to access the power of the experience, we can choose to acknowledge our wound and that we have been diminished in some way.
+But to access the power of the experience, we can choose to acknowledge our wounds and that we have been diminished in some way.

 What do you do with your grief?